I entrusted my dreams to Cloud Service Mesh for Cloud Run

 Figure 4 Ideal A for Task A

 Figure 5 shows the results of our investigation into Cloud Service Mesh for Cloud Run.
-Cloud Service Mesh controls the route to the backend service, but does not have the functionality to consolidate NEGs or backend services.
+Cloud Service Mesh controls the route to the backend service, but does not have the functionality to aggregate NEGs or backend services.

 図5 現実A